Skip to main content

 How to Avoid RMDs

 There are very few ways to avoid RMDs entirely.
-The most obvious that come to mind are not saving any money for retirement (just kidding, NOT recommended!) or getting your retirement savings into a Roth IRA.
-The latter is the obvious choice here.
+The most obvious are not saving any money for retirement (just kidding, NOT recommended!) or getting your retirement savings into a Roth IRA.
+There's another option we'll get to soon.

-The most common way to get traditional retirement accounts into a Roth IRA is by doing Roth Conversions.
-This involves transferring money from your retirement account (IRA, 401(k) accounts), 403(b), 457(b), etc) into a Roth IRA.
-You pay taxes in the year of the transfer.
-Then the money in the Roth IRA will continue to grow tax free and avoid RMDs.
+The most common way to convert traditional retirement accounts into a Roth IRA is through a Roth Conversion.
+This involves transferring money from your retirement account (IRA, 401(k), 403(b), 457(b), etc.) into a Roth IRA.
+You pay taxes in the year of the transfer, the money in the Roth IRA grows tax-free, and you avoid RMDs.

 Exception to the Roth IRA Exemption for RMDs

 There is one exception to the rule for Roth IRAs to be exempt from RMDs (isn’t there always one?).
 An inherited Roth IRA is subject to RMDs.
-The beneficiary does have some additional options for distributions though.
+The beneficiary does have some additional options for distributions.

-Regardless, distributions must start no later than December 31st the year after the original account holder passed away or would have reached age 73.
+Regardless, distributions must begin no later than December 31st of the year after the original account holder passed away or would have reached age 73.

 I Can’t Avoid RMDs